ankith-mohan/SEP/README.md

 # SEP
-Stronger Bounds on the Quantum Separability Problem
+Inner Approximations and NISQ Algorithms for the Separability Problem

 ## Requirements